Vegetarian's Japan Guide

 Important: Please note booking may be required for some of the experiences provided by the museum.

-Almost all of the 30 floats in the museum are not much taller than an average adult, but there is a float that is as tall as a 4-stories building!
+Almost all of the 30 floats in the museum are not much taller than an average adult, but there is one float that is as tall as a 4-stories building!

 From spring to autumn, from 8:30 pm for 20 minutes, performers with festival masks will demonstrate how the drums are played during an actual festival in the museum!

-Wajima Kiriko Art Museum’s Access Information, Admission Fees, and Opening Hours
+Wajima Kiriko Art Museum’s Access Information, Admission Fee, and Opening Hours

 • The museum is less than a 10-minute walk from Wajima Morning Market.
 Please refer to Wajima Morning Market’s access information